Fujiko-Makio/furima-35057/README.md

 ### Association

-- has_one :shippings
+- has_one :shipping
-- has_one :purchases
+- has_one :purchase
 - belongs_to :user